bjcosta/landscaping/history/README.md

 * Pool fencing regulations?
 * Is the extra density going to cause shading issues?
 * Leaves in pond (lots more), I am going to have to live with this and likely use a net above the pond in autumn
-* Pond likely will be smaller and have less flexability
+* Pond likely will be smaller and have less flexibility

 Perspective View  |  Topdown View